jethromayuk/jethromay.com-2020/content/posts/getting-started-with-version-control/getting-started-with-version-control.md

 ---
 title: "Getting Started With Version Control"
-description: "One of the fundamental topics that every developer needs to learn is version control and how to use it."
+description: "One of the fundamental topics that every developer needs to learn is version control and how to work with a codebase which could be updating and changing over time."
 date: 2020-10-18T10:44:56+02:00
 slug: getting-started-with-version-control
 ---